-‘This is the best argument in favour of making art a subject of general education: that it should teach people to see.
+‘This is the best argument in favor of making art a subject of general education: that it should teach people to see.
 Everybody does not need to draw and paint, but if everybody could get the faculty of appreciating the form and colour on their retinas as form and colour, what a wealth would always be at their disposal for enjoyment!’[i]

 ‘These accurate, painstaking school studies are very necessary indeed as a training for the eye in observing accurately, and the hand in reproducing the appearance of things, because it is through the reproduction of natural appearance and the knowledge of form and colour derived from such study that the student will afterwards find the means of giving expression to [their] feelings’[ii]